MatteoJoliveau/stories/content/series/saltborne/_index.md

 <!--more-->

-Here is her character sheet (using [Eric Bright](http://playeveryrole.com)'s design).
+Here is her character sheet.
 This is the canonical place for it and will be updated as the series progress.

 {{< details "Character sheet" >}}